WebAssembly/binaryen/README.md

      * Names are required to be unique.
 (Reading .wat files with duplicate names is supported; the names are modified when the IR is constructed).

-   * As an optimization, a blocks with no names, which can never be a branch target, will not be emitted when generating wasm.
+   * As an optimization, a block with no name, which can never be a branch target, will not be emitted when generating wasm.
 Instead its list of children will be directly used in the containing control flow structure.
      Such a block is sometimes called an "implicit block".